 Ishvara Temple, Arasikere

-Ishvara Temple in Arasikere, Hassan district, Karnataka, dates to c.
+Ishvara Temple is a Lord Shiva Temple, in Arasikere, Hassan district, Karnataka, dates to c.
 1220 CE rule of Hoysala Empire.
-Arasikere (lit "Queens tank"; 'Arasi' means "queen" or "princess" and 'kere' means "tank" in the Kannada language) is located 60 km north the historic city of Mysore and 41 km north of Hassan city.
+Arasikere ('Arasi' means 'queen' or 'princess' and 'kere' means 'tank' in the Kannada language) is located 60 km north the historic city of Mysore and 41 km north of Hassan city.
 The temple, which is dedicated to Hindu God Shiva, though modest in size and figure sculpture, is considered the most complex in architecture among surviving Hoysala monuments because of its ground plan: a 16-pointed star shaped mantapa (hall), in addition to an asymmetrical star shaped shrine, whose star points are of three different types.

 The temple, which faces east like all Hoysala constructions, uses soapstone as basic building material and is a ekakuta shrine (single shrine or cella) with two mantapas, one open and one closed.
 All three units are connected to form a unity.
 The sanctum (garbhagriha) enshrines a linga, the universal symbol of God Shiva.
 The mantapa is where the devotees gather.
 The closed mantapa does not have any windows.
 The ceiling in the closed mantapa is divided into nine compartments or "bays" by the four lathe turned pillars that support the ceiling.
 The unusual stellate design of the open mantapa is a deviation from the "staggered square" - a standard in Hoysala constructions, and offers no opening for devotees to enter the temple.
 The entrance is through a "bay" between the two mantapas.